 PDF download Download Article

-1. Pentagrams are 5-pointed stars that represent the 5 elements.
-When the 5-pointed star is enclosed in a circle, it becomes a pentacle.
-Pentagrams originally symbolized the 5 elements: earth, air, fire, water, and spirit.
-The ancient Greek philosopher Pythagoras also viewed it as a symbol of health and protection, which led to its use in occult practices to protect and provide balance.[16]
+1. Ferris says an upright pentagram symbolizes the material plane, combining earth, air, fire, water, and spirit into one.[19]
+The ancient Greek philosopher Pythagoras also viewed it as a symbol of health and protection, which led to its use in occult practices to protect and provide balance.[20]

 • Origin: Mesopotamia, Greece